Representativeness and Efficiency in Overidentified IV: The GMM-implied weighting

-The weight $\lambda^{2SLS}_\ell$ is the partial first-stage contribution of instrument $\ell$ after partialling out the other instruments; with correlated instruments ($\Sigma_Z$ non-diagonal), this partial contribution can be negative even when every instrument has a positive marginal first stage, and $\psi_t^{2SLS}$ can be negative.
+The weight $\lambda^{2\mathrm{SLS}}_\ell$ is the partial first-stage contribution of instrument $\ell$ after partialling out the other instruments; with correlated instruments ($\bSigmaZ$ non-diagonal), this partial contribution can be negative even when every instrument has a positive marginal first stage.